One in three people admit to only washing their bed sheets once a year

-A survey of 2,000 people investigated the nation's washing habits.
+A survey of 2,000 people previously investigated the nation's washing habits, and the results are in.

 One of the greatest pleasures in life is crawling into freshly washed sheets on a Sunday night.